jump-dev/JuMP.jl/docs/src/solutions.md

 the current dual solution remains optimal but the primal solution might change since a rhs coefficient is perturbed.

+However, if the problem is degenerate, there are multiple optimal bases and hence these ranges might not be as intuitive and seem too narrow.
+E.g., a larger cost coefficient perturbation might not invalidate the optimality of the current primal solution.
+Moreover, if a problem is degenerate, due to finite precision, it can happen that, e.g., a perturbation seems to invalidate a basis even though it doesn't (again providing too narrow ranges).
+To prevent this `feasibility_tolerance` and `optimality_tolerance` is introduced, which in turn, might make the ranges too wide for numerically challenging instances.
+Thus do not blindly trust these ranges, especially not for highly degenerate or numerically unstable instances.

-As an example, we could analyze the sensitivity of the optimal solution to the following LP problem:
+To give a simple example, we could analyze the sensitivity of the optimal solution to the following (non-degenerate) LP problem:

 ```julia
 julia> model = Model();